Customer loyalty and brand advocacy play a major role in contributing to a brand’s overall sales. As a retailer, increased loyalty among your...

 75% of customers said they were likely to make another purchase after receiving an incentiveWirecard

-Being proactive in promotions that coincide with special holidays and birthdays can also help bring customers back to your store.
-Who doesn’t want a special gift on their birthday?
+Promotions that coincide with special holidays and birthdays are more likely to bring customers back to your store.

 Let’s say Sally’s birthday is coming up and she needs a manicure.

-While she is scouring for nearby options, Nail Parlour A sends her a text message with a birthday promotion – she is entitled for a full spa manicure for half the price.
+While she is scouring for nearby options, Nail Parlour A sends her a timely text message with a birthday promotion where she is entitled for a full spa manicure for half the price.

-She may or may not take the deal – but she’s definitely leaning more towards Nail Parlour A now!
+She may or may not take the deal, but Nail Parlour A definitely has her attention and has topped her list.

 The best form is marketing is through word-of-mouth.

-Customers are more likely to take recommendations from their friends or family members, rather than a generic review on your page.
+People are more likely to take recommendations from their friends or family members instead of an ad they see on social media.

 When your existing customers recommend your brand to their friends and family and convert them into customers, these new customers are your direct referrals.